Site icon Dezeen

 Below ground, the museum was built in response to the footprint of the archaeological remains.

-Raised glass walkways and viewing platforms traverse the space at the height of the original stage to provide both circulation and views over the stripped-back interior.
+Raised glass walkways and viewing platforms traverse the space at the height of the original stage to provide both circulation and views over the stripped-back interior, which is set to be fit out by creative studio Bompas & Parr.

 Raised walkways provide circulation throughout the museum

 The museum forms part of a larger mixed-use development in east London named The Stage, which was also designed by Perkins&Will for Cain International.
-It is set to contain over 20,000 square metres of workspace across two office buildings as well as 412 homes, and restaurants, bars and shops.
+It contains over 20,000 square metres of workspace across two office buildings as well as 412 homes, and restaurants, bars and shops.

 "The Stage project is a great example of the intelligent evolution of an urban quarter to create accessible, permeable and attractive space for people's use and enjoyment," said studio principal Sunand Prasad.